This is an except from the SartRE + sARTre feature about Tarkovsky.

 LOST AND FOUND.
 Have you seen this slide?
 Email a photograph of the slide and your scented cassette to inhale@aromatapes.com to claim your reward.

 Mention post-war Vienna, and the mind’s eye conjures immediate cinematic tropes: the chiaroscuro of subterranean shadows, clandestine encounters against the melancholic grandeur of the Ferris Wheel.
 Carol Reed’s Third Man cast a long enough shadow to touch a young Ivan Tarkovsky, who found himself in the city in 1958 as a participant in the Seventh World Festival, a carefully orchestrated Soviet propaganda spectacle.
-Young Ivan, a student eager to disseminate his knowledge of officially sanctioned Russian literary figures, would have certainly omitted one particular title: Doctor Zhivago.
+Ivan, a student eager to disseminate his knowledge of officially sanctioned Russian literary figures, would have certainly omitted one particular title: Doctor Zhivago.
 His burgeoning association with Pasternak’s forbidden masterpiece rendered him a target for the unseen machinations of the CIA.
 They had, in a misguided attempt – ill-advised, according to MI5, who cautioned against endangering Pasternak himself and conveyed their concerns to Tarkovsky during their own discreet approach in 1958 – printed their own clandestine copies, a Russian translation intended to be smuggled back into the very nation that had banned the debut novel of one of its most revered poets.
 In 1956, Ivan had journeyed to Italy, ostensibly to observe a scriptwriting session for Tolstoy’s sprawling epic War and Peace, but his interest was also piqued by the publication of an Italian edition of Zhivago by a small, left-leaning publishing house.
 It was on this trip that he encountered Carlo Ponti, the tenacious producer who had finally shepherded the War and Peace project to fruition after numerous attempts faltered due to a lack of Soviet endorsement.
-Ponti envisioned Zhivago as a future vehicle for Sophia Loren, his soon-to-be wife.
+Ponti also envisioned Zhivago as a future vehicle for Sophia Loren, his soon-to-be wife.
 Tarkovsky’s association with Ponti blossomed, leading to his involvement in a number of significant films, including Agnes Varda’s enigmatic Cléo from 5 to 7 (1962), the sweeping romance of Doctor Zhivago (1965), and the existential enigma of Antonioni’s The Passenger (1974).
-His collaboration with Veronica Swan commenced in 1973 on her award-winning exploration of Mary Queen of Scots, a film largely brought to life in the atmospheric environs of Elstree and the stately grounds of Hatfield House and Hatfield Park, mere yards from the very Cold War edifice that looms in our earlier image, a silent witness along the Great North Road.
+We will step through his numerous collaborations with Veronica Swan, including Tower Of Teares, her award-winning exploration of Mary Queen of Scots, a film largely brought to life in the atmospheric environs of Elstree and the stately grounds of Hatfield House and Hatfield Park, mere yards from the very Cold War edifice that looms in our earlier chase, a silent witness along the Great North Road.

 What began as a seemingly straightforward exploration of the camera techniques employed in one of our cherished films has spiralled into a labyrinthine inquiry, touching upon the highly clandestine endeavors to breach the sound barrier.
 The jet test experiments conducted at the De Havilland aircraft factory in Hatfield were, at the time, at the very vanguard of aviation technology.
 Geoffrey de Havilland’s son, Geoffrey Jnr, indeed holds the tragic distinction of being the first to break the sound barrier in the DH108 Swallow.
 Taking flight from Hatfield, soaring over the familiar landscape of Hatfield Park, veering to avoid the looming transmitters, it reached the elusive Mach 1, only to claim the test pilot’s life in a catastrophic disintegration over the Thames.
 A thunderous boom echoed across the countryside, rattling pylon by pylon back to Hatfield, accompanied by reports of strange lights trailing the doomed aircraft’s path.
-Eyewitness and earwitness accounts meticulously documented in the accident report led the de Havilland team to the grim conclusion that the sound barrier had indeed been breached, but severe and violent longitudinal oscillations preceding the aircraft’s breakup had forced the pilot’s head with fatal force against the cockpit canopy.
+Eyewitness and earwitness accounts meticulously documented in the accident report led the de Havilland team to the grim conclusion that the sonic boom had indeed torn the sky in two, but severe and violent longitudinal oscillations preceding the aircraft’s breakup forced the pilot’s head, with fatal force, against the cockpit canopy.
 Another test pilot had encountered the same perilous instability, returning prematurely, just shy of that elusive speed.
 His nom de guerre: The Very Best.
 The tale goes thus, Geoffrey de Havilland Snr, in a moment of pride, and perhaps a touch of dark premonition, had gestured towards this pilot, declaring, “We don’t just want the best, we want the VERY BEST,” laying a hand on the shoulder of the man destined to inherit the mantle.
 The Very Best fathered a son who, too, embraced the perilous skies as a test pilot, the simple inscription THE BEST stitched onto his flight jacket.
 He, in turn, had a son known simply as BEST.
+A gambling man, as were all the test pilots, it came with the territory, he was often seen in the company of Ivan Tarkovsky at local gatherings of what became known to the Special Branch as The House of Cards.
+Members listed included, Ivan Tarkovsky, Veronica Swan, John Regan and Vale Zephyr (both members of the band Wallpaper who provided the soundtrack to Tower of Teares), Viola (Mary Queen of Scots herself), Stella (a photographer), Storm (featured in a number of early Tarkovsky productions) and one John Dunne.
+The Best has a number of files, some still sealed, either side of the Iron Curtain, concerning alleged leaks, presumably confidential jet test information which may have fallen into the hands of the Soviet or East German counterparts.
+He is sometimes referred to as C-45.

 What, one might reasonably inquire, does this tangled web of obscure and potentially irrelevant information concerning secret jet testing have to do with the aforementioned car chase sequence?
 The answer, perhaps, lies in the identity of the driver of the vehicle being pursued by the crimson car and the Police car: it was THE BEST, code named MERCURY, the test pilot who, in the year 1973, vanished in a puff of smoke – an incident that, two decades later, would become the spectral heart around which Veronica Swan so meticulously painted her haunting Still Life.